Planetary Science Research Discoveries

 Solar power: Energy derived from the Sun or sunlight for use as a source of electricity.

-Solar nebula: The immense cloud of gas and particles of floating cosmic dust from which our Solar System (Sun and planets) condensed 4.6 billion years ago.
+Solar nebula: The immense rotating disk of gas and particles of floating cosmic dust from which our Solar System condensed approximately 4.567 billion years ago.
+The generic term for such a rotating disk around a newly formed star is protoplanetary disk.

-Solar System: The Sun and all the objects (planets, moons, asteroids, and comets) that orbit the Sun.
+Solar System: Our Sun and all the objects (planets, moons, asteroids, and comets) that orbit the Sun.

 Solubility: The ability or tendency of one substance to dissolve into another at a given temperature and pressure.